rajatwasan/db-mdual/README.md

     cpp test/Load.cpp

 Load will run and return the CPU time and average memory used by algorithm along with changed Q ratio and dataset info.
+Memory and CPU functions use windows specific library.

 Example Output:
 ![Output 2](output/Fig2.png?raw=true "Outlier")